EHB-TI/programming-project-2-cards-against-life-groep-iv/README.md

 ## Collaborate
 We had some initial merge problems that we could not work out so we changed over to the build Unity versioning control feature 'collaborate'.
 This worked great for us.
-It synct everyone up with the same project but this also means that the code each indivdual has pushed to git not completely translate in what each person has made.
+It synced everyone up with the same project but this also means that the code each indivdual has pushed to git (located under Assest/scripts) do not completely translate in what each person has made.
 The code each one wrote will be more clear in our demo vide.

 ## Testing the Game
+To play our game you first have to setup the api's.

+Php: Have a local appache server running of the 'php branch' folder. preferably using xampp.
+Node.js: Have the node.js start running "npm start" located in the 'node.js branch'.

-THe .exe of our game is located under the 'game' branch
+Now you will be able to test our game using the .exe which is located under the 'game' branch -> thesProject.exe

 We have created a test user with the username: cardwizard and password: 12345678.

 ## Credits
 Ryan, Anton, Sara and Alvaro have worked on this project.